 Tip 3: Zap Your Sponges

-A great way to disinfect your dish sponge is to put it into the microwave for 1 minute.
+A great way to disinfect your dish sponge is to put it into the microwave for one minute.
 You might also consider keeping a sponge schedule to make sure you change your sponges in a timely manner.
-Even if your sponge looks OK it still may be time to replace it.
+Even if your sponge looks okay, it still may be time to replace it.
 You can wash the sponge in the dishwasher, but it may not remove as many germs as putting it into the microwave.

 Tip 4: The Toothbrush

 A toothbrush is a great kitchen cleaning tool.
 Use it to remove dirt and grime from the faucets and sink.

 Do not use anything other than Ivory liquid dish soap on marble.
 Harsher cleansers will damage the surface.
 Always dry marble to prevent water spots.
 Marble stains easily, so wipe spills immediately.
 Do not use vinegar or orange-based cleaners to clean marble.
 The acid in them will damage the surface.
 Peroxide is safe for stain removal.

 There are several ways to clean out a garbage disposal.
 For odor removal, try grinding lemon peel through the disposal.
 The acid in the peel will also help to clean out the disposal drain.
 Another tip is to sprinkle a couple of tablespoons of baking soda down the drain, drop in two ice cubes and turn it on.
 Then run the hot water for a few minutes while the disposal is working.

 You should give a thorough cleaning to your kitchen sink drain at least twice a year by deodorizing the drain.
 Pour in 1/2 cup baking soda followed by 1/2 cup white vinegar.
 Then, plug the drain tightly.
 Let the mixture sit for five minutes, then flush with boiling water.
 Do not use this combination after using any commercial drain opener or cleaner.